 - Ice: Ice packs should be applied to the affected area for 20 minutes every hour.

 Surgery for Shoulder Instability

 When conservative treatment options fail to relieve shoulder instability, Dr. Okoroha may recommend shoulder stabilization surgery.
 Shoulder stabilization surgery is performed to improve the stability and function of the shoulder joint and prevent recurrent dislocations.
 It can be performed arthroscopically, depending on your condition, with much smaller incisions.

 Arthroscopy is a surgical procedure in which an arthroscope, a small flexible tube with a light and video camera at the end, is inserted into a joint to evaluate and treat the condition.

 The benefits of arthroscopy compared to the alternative, open shoulder surgery, are smaller incisions, minimal soft tissue trauma, less pain leading to faster recovery.

-If you have experienced shoulder instability, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced shoulder instability, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.